 In this edition of our alumni spotlight, we are proud to showcase Dr. Allison Laffoon.
-Dr. Laffoon's desire for medicine was sparked when her younger brother was diagnosed with severe autism when he was just 5-years-old.
-She recalls the countless doctors' appointments, tests, and other factors that eventually led to her brother's diagnosis.
+Dr. Laffoon’s desire for medicine was sparked when her younger brother was diagnosed with severe autism when he was just 5-years-old.
+She recalls the countless doctors’ appointments, tests, and other factors that eventually led to her brother’s diagnosis.
 Her interest in medicine stems from these experiences as a young child.
-Laffoon attended the University of Iowa and received her MD from Trinity in 2018.
-She is now a general surgery resident at the University of Texas Health - San Antonio.What's your academic background?
+Dr. Laffoon attended the University of Iowa and received her MD from Trinity in 2017.
+She was a general surgery resident for five years at the University of Texas Health – San Antonio, and is now pursuing a Facial & Body Cosmetic Surgery Fellowship in Nashville, Tennessee.

 What brought you into medicine?